itsjoesullivan/envelope-generator/readme.md

 ####stop

 Because they are generating a signal, envelopes need to be stopped as well as released.
-This should coincide with when the actualy sound source is stopped.
+This should coincide with when the actual sound source is stopped.

 ```javascript
 let osc = context.createOscillator();